 - KTH School of Engineering Sciences in Chemistry, Biotechnology and Health

 “Science Leads the Way”

-Since 01.01.2020 Christina Moberg is EASAC’s new President.
+From 01.01.2020 until 31.12.2022 Christina Moberg was EASAC’s President.
 Christina is professor emeritus in organic chemistry at the Royal Technical University in Stockholm, Sweden.
 Since 1998 she is a Member of the Royal Swedish Academy of Sciences.
 We have asked her 14 questions about what matters to her in science and life.

 What is true happiness for a scientist?

 For me personally, it means understanding new chemical phenomena.
 True happiness is to get new results that help us understand the world a little better.
 To understand what happens, why it happens and how it happens.

 What's your greatest fear as a scientist?

 In recent years, it has become more difficult to get funding for fundamental science.
 Scientific research which doesn’t point to a direct application, which doesn’t have an immediate economic purpose.
 I am worried because it’s basic research that helps us solve the problems of the future, the problems which we have not even formulated yet.